unnamedrd/Clear-Shop/README.md

 #### Additional Features for future Development <a name="features"></a>
 - [ ] Password Reset
-- [ ] Currently the directory page does not include a search function or filter function
+- [ ] Currently the search function is inactive
 - [ ]

 #### How to Contribute <a name="Contribute"></a>